rhotter/learnathon/README.md

-# Intro to Programming Workshop
+# Intro to Programming Workshop Source Code
 > By the Marianopolis Programming Club
 >
 > Sunday, February 4, 2018 from 11:00 AM - 12:30 PM.